Retinal G protein coupled receptor: Phylogeny

 Phylogenetic reconstruction of the opsins.
 The outgroup contains other G protein-coupled receptors.
 The frame highlights the tetraopsins, which are expanded in the next image.

 Phylogenetic reconstruction of the tetraopsins.
 The outgroup contains other G protein-coupled receptors including the other opsins.
 The frame highlights the chromopsins, which are expanded in the next image.

 Phylogenetic reconstruction of the chromopsins.
 The outgroup contains other G protein-coupled receptors including the other opsins.
 The frame highlights the RGR-opsins.

 In the phylogeny above, Each clade contains sequences from opsins and other G protein-coupled receptors.
 The number of sequences and two pie charts are shown next to the clade.
 The first pie chart shows the percentage of a certain amino acid at the position in the sequences corresponding to position 296 in cattle rhodopsin.
 The amino acids are color-coded.
 The colors are red for lysine (K), purple for glutamic acid (E), orange for arginine (R), dark and mid-gray for other amino acids, and light gray for sequences that have no data at that position.
 The second pie chart gives the taxon composition for each clade, green stands for craniates, dark green for cephalochordates, mid green for echinoderms, brown for nematodes, pale pink for annelids, dark blue for arthropods, light blue for mollusks, and purple for cnidarians.
 The branches to the clades have pie charts, which give support values for the branches.
 The values are from right to left SH-aLRT/aBayes/UFBoot.
 The branches are considered supported when SH-aLRT ≥ 80%, aBayes ≥ 0.95, and UFBoot ≥ 95%.
 If a support value is above its threshold the pie chart is black otherwise gray.

 Clinical significance

 RGR-opsin may be associated with autosomal recessive and autosomal dominant retinitis pigmentosa (arRP and adRP, respectively).

 Interactions

-RGR-opsin has been shown to interact with KIAA1279.
+RGR-opsin has been shown to interact with KIFBP.